Help for migrants

 Quota refugees already have a refugee status granted by the UN when they come to Finland.
 The Finnish government annually defines the refugee quota.
 The Red Cross is not involved in the selection decisions of quota refugees.

 Undocumented persons are often in a particularly vulnerable position.
 They do not have a valid residence permit, which means that they are not covered by normal social security.
-Due to their status, undocumented immigrants are vulnerable to abuse, human trafficking and criminal activity.
+Due to their status, undocumented migrants are vulnerable to abuse, human trafficking and criminal activity.

 According to section 19 of the Constitution of Finland, “those who cannot obtain the means necessary for a life of dignity have the right to receive indispensable subsistence and care.”

-The authorities must provide undocumented immigrants with minimum income, accommodation and essential health services.
+The authorities must provide undocumented migrants with minimum income, accommodation and essential health services.
 Public authorities must also safeguard the right of children to go to school and provide accommodation suitable for children and families with children.
 Everyone residing in Finland has these rights regardless of their legal status.

 The Red Cross help families separated by conflicts, natural disasters and crisis situations around the world.
 We trace lost relatives and deliver messages where normal mail services or telecommunication links are unavailable due to exceptional circumstances.